sidmohan0/quant-train/README.md

 ### Processing
 By far the slowest part of the process is the feature engineering.
 While we are ultimately dumping a lot of information about contracts in-memory when running the program, the feature engineering, where we calculate the Greeks of the contracts, involves various operations over the dataframes.
 Some things I'm thinking about and open to suggestions on:
-* Polars for faster processing
+* Polars for faster processing of Dataframes
 * GPU acceleration
-* PySpark for distributed processing
+* PySpark for distributed processing, also use w/ or instead of Polars
-* Anything in tf-quant-finance worth checking out?
+* Maybe add and or update the options functions in feature_functions.py to use tf-quant-finance

 ### Modeling